Signed in as:

 We will ask you questions about your setup, knowledge and try to match you and the right ducks together.

 If you are approved for adoption we will then agree a suitable time for you to collect your ducks, we are based in Norfolk (PE14).
-It is important to bring the right kind of carrier - please ask for advice (Cardboard boxes are not suitable).
+It is important to bring the right kind of carrier - please ask for advice (Cardboard boxes or poultry crates are not suitable).

 You will be asked to complete an adoption form for the ducks you are matched with and for a donation, either on the day or in advance.